 GeneCards Summary for ARNTL2 Gene

 ARNTL2 (Aryl Hydrocarbon Receptor Nuclear Translocator-Like 2) is a Protein Coding gene.
-Diseases associated with ARNTL2 include hypoxia.
-Among its related pathways are Circadian Clock and Circadian Clock.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+Diseases associated with ARNTL2 include angelman syndrome.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein dimerization activity.
 An important paralog of this gene is AHRR.

 UniProtKB/Swiss-Prot for ARNTL2 Gene